Kurniawan Dwi Yulianto: Indonesian clubs

-Sarawak FA
+Sarawak

-Despite his popularity coming from his achievements in Europe and Indonesia, he was most prolific when he played in Malaysia for Sarawak FA in 2005-06 with 29 goals in 31 appearances.
+Despite his popularity coming from his achievements in Europe and Indonesia, he was most prolific when he played in Malaysia for Sarawak FA in 2005–06 with 29 goals in 31 appearances.
 When he joined, Sarawak was playing in the Malaysian Premier League, the second-tier of Malaysian football.
 His goals helped the club to win promotion and compete in the 2006 Malaysian Super League.

-National team
+International career

 Outside his dark years in the late 1990s, Kurniawan has always been the top choice for the youth and senior Indonesian national football teams from 1993 to 2005.
 With 33 goals in 59 appearances for the senior team, he has collected more caps and goals than any other Indonesian, except Bambang Pamungkas who also played in Malaysia when Kurniawan was there.
-His first three goals were scored against Cambodia in a 10-0 rout in the 1995 Southeast Asian Games in Thailand.
+His first three goals were scored against Cambodia in a 10–0 rout in the 1995 Southeast Asian Games in Thailand.